ys124xkd/Dompet_keluarga/README.md

 # 💰 Family Wallet

-Family Wallet is an Android application developed with Kotlin to help families manage their daily finances.
-The application enables parents to record income, distribute allowances to their children, and monitor family financial activities through a simple and integrated interface.
+Family Wallet is an Android application developed using **Kotlin** to help families manage their daily income and expenses.
+The application supports **multi-user authentication** with two roles: **Admin (Parent)** and **User (Child)**.
+Parents can record income, distribute allowances to their children, and monitor each child's financial activities, while children can manage their own income and expense transactions, track their balances, and view transaction history through an integrated financial management system.

+---

 ## ✨ Features

 ### 👨‍👩‍👧 Admin (Parent)

-- Secure authentication
+- Secure admin authentication
-- Record family income
+- Record income
 - Distribute allowances to children
 - View total income, total allowances, and remaining balance
 - Manage income records (Create, Read, Update, Delete)
 - Manage children's allowance records (Create, Read, Update, Delete)
+- View income history
-- View financial reports and transaction history
+- View each child's financial report and transaction history
 - Update profile photo using the camera or gallery
-- Register a new admin account
+- Register new admin accounts

 ### 👦 User (Child)

-- Register and log in to an account
+- Register and log in
 - Record income and expense transactions
-- View current balance, total income, and total expenses
+- View current balance, total income, total expenses, and received allowances
 - Manage personal transactions (Create, Read, Update, Delete)
 - View transaction history
 - Update profile photo using the camera or gallery
+- Upload transaction location images

 ---